-The SJRRP needs to develop the protocols to achieve successful trap and haul of adult salmon in order to achieve the restoration goal of reintroducing salmon in a timely manner.
+The San Joaquin River Restoration Program (SJRRP or Program) needs to develop the protocols to achieve successful trap and haul of adult salmon in order to achieve the restoration goal of reintroducing salmon in a timely manner.
 In addition to trap and haul, spawning, incubation, and rearing methods and protocols need to be developed.

 1. How flows may interact with study?

 Interim flows may impact the study by the release of flows over Sack Dam causing an additional attraction flow that is not currently present.
 This additional attraction would require an additional trap to be set up and monitored in the area above Highway 165 Bridge.
-Fall pulse flows in the Reach 1 area will have a minimal effect on the study because the duration is short.
+Fall pulse flows in Reach 1 will have a minimal effect on the study because the duration is short.

-c..
+c.
 Site Description

-- 1..
-Location of the study (include maps, geographic data, etc.). - a.
+1. Location of the study (include maps, geographic data, etc.).

+a.
 Trapping: